awesto/django-shop/docs/reference/filters.rst

 additional context data.

-Since **django-SHOP** honours the principle of cohesion, each filter set is responsible for providing the context required to render it's specific filtering parameters.
+Since **django-SHOP** honours the principle of cohesion, each filter set is responsible for providing the context required to render its specific filtering parameters.
 This extra context must be provided by a class-method named ``get_render_context(request, queryset)``, which must return a dictionary containing an instance of that filter set.